mohan/peanuts/readme.md

 	* Posts listing page contains title, user, last-updated-at, likes/stars/emoji count, comments count.
 	* Sorting by title, created-at and updated-at, latest commented-on.
 	* Create new post page with title and body fields.
-	* QuickPost in listing page. <= 128 chars insert into title; >= insert 128 into title & all in body; wit bottom String.length.
+	* QuickPost in listing page.
+128 characters maximum; insert into title; wit bottom String.length display.
 	* Title field may contain hashtags.
 Will be used for tags.
 Display latest 32 bottom of posts.
 Tags page contains tags listing.
 	* Counts are stored in post meta JSON.
 	* Guest post - guest name is stored in post meta.